 I thought long and hard about what to do for him.
 Ultimately, I chose to handwrite a letter; no easy task when you can’t see what you’re writing on the page!
 It bared my heart’s feelings; which may or may not have been much of a comfort to him.
 It made me feel good to write it – perhaps the underlying goal.
 I’m not sure.
 Since writing this post I’ve decided to take another step and create a custom breakfast basket to bring along on our next visit.

 Getting back to the original tradition of providing a home cooked meal to a grieving family, you’ll find many online retailers who offer sympathy meals instead of sympathy baskets.
 Harry and David, the age-old purveyor of holiday fruit baskets has branched out into sympathy meals, as has Honey Baked Ham – and I can’t forget to mention A Spoonful of Comfort, which specializes in soup.
 (I love their tagline, ‘send your love by the ladle.”)
+Also, check with your local florist, they may offer options with the added benefit of supporting small business in your community.
 Certainly, if it’s not expedient to make a custom bereavement basket on your own (the cost of delivery can often a problem), there are options available to you.